Johns Hopkins–Navy lacrosse rivalry: Recent years (2010–present)

 2010 would mark the season that Navy finally got over the hump against their rivals.
 Prior to the game, longtime Midshipmen coach Richie Meade told his players "You’re Midshipmen at the Naval Academy, your future leaders and people’s lives are going to be in your hands.
 You understand the mission, you understand what you’re required to do, and now I want you to go out and get it done."
 Navy rallied from an early five goal deficit, scoring six in the second quarter to take a narrow lead into halftime.
 After a spirited second half, the game went to overtime tied at eight.
 Since 2000, three Blue Jays victories came in overtime and 2010 would go down the same route.
 However, this time Navy prevailed in the extra session to win 9–8.

 Two seasons later, the Midshipmen put on a spectacular defensive display, holding Hopkins to just two goals in an 8–2 victory.
 The Jays would win the next five, including a double overtime victory in 2016.
 The 2017 contest was the first between Top 10 teams since 2008, as the Jays rolled to a comfortable seven goal victory.
 After that game, the series took a two-year hiatus due to scheduling concerns between the schools, in part due to their recent decisions to join conferences, giving up their historical independent status.
 A renewal was scheduled in 2020 but the game, along with the entire NCAA season, was cancelled due to concerns stemming from the COVID-19 pandemic.
-The future of the series remains uncertain.